Eric Heffer

 Eric Samuel Heffer (12 January 1922 – 27 May 1991) was a British socialist politician.
 He was Labour Member of Parliament for Liverpool Walton from 1964 until his death.
 Due to his experience as a professional joiner, he made a speciality of the construction industry and its employment practices, but was also concerned with trade union issues in general.
-He changed his view on the European Common Market from being an outspoken supporter to an outspoken opponent, and served a brief period in government in the mid-1970s.
+He changed his view on the European Economic Community from being an outspoken supporter to an outspoken opponent, and served a brief period in government in the mid-1970s.
 His later career was dominated by his contribution to debates within the Labour Party and he defended the Liverpool City Council.

 Family and early life

 Heffer was born in Hertford into a working-class family.
 His grandfather was a bricklayer and later a railway signalman, and his father was a boot-maker and repairer, although he owned his own business.
 In later life Heffer proudly declared "I am therefore completely proletarian in background".
 Heffer's family were members of the high church tendency of the Church of England, and Heffer himself was a choirboy in the local church: it was there that Heffer led his first strike at the age of eight, and, he said, first experienced victimisation by his employer.
 Despite growing up in the 1930s, his family did not experience much of the economic privations common in other parts of the country.
 Typically for a working-class boy he attended school at Longmore Senior School, Hertford, only until the age of 14.